PANKRAV/password-manager-deluxe/README.md

 <span style="font-size:0.5em">
 <b><i>WARNINGS :</b></i>
 <br>
-1. Requirements.txt is outdated (I will update after I finish the project)
+1. Requirements.txt is outdated (I will update it after I finish the project)
 <br>
 2. I cannot guarantee this programm's safety, <b>Use at your own risks!!</b>
 </span>